-We are an emerging mobile museum creatively stirring responses to the climate emergency.
-We support organisations to explore climate change (and related issues) in ways that help their communities to learn, create and take positive action.
+We are an emerging mobile museum creatively stirring responses to the climate and ecological emergency.
+We support organisations to explore climate change and related issues in ways that help their communities to learn, create and take positive action.
 In turn workers will be more able to continue engaging with climate change in ways that are relevant to their purpose and place.

 What we’re working on:

-A pop-up museum: A selection of props, infographics, games, activities and artworks that can be installed differently to suit each host organisation.
+A pop-up museum: A kit of ‘loose parts’: props and curious objects, infographics, games, activities and a library that can be installed differently to suit each host organisation.
 The pop-up is installed through a one-day workshop with staff and supporters, then, when ready, opened up to a target group or wider public.
 The participatory activities invite visitors to add their own responses, which are digitally captured in a story online.
-It is flexible enough to be installed in museums, libraries, schools, community and faith groups, visitor centres, businesses and empty shops.
-From January it will pop up in London but the hope is that it can travel much further afield.
+It is flexible enough to be installed in many types of space: museums, libraries, schools, , visitor centres, businesses or empty shops.
+We’re also popping up at conferences, festivals and outdoor events.

-Museums+Climate tour: As an alternative or extra to the pop-up museum we can work with organisations to create a tour script for their museum, heritage site or town.
-The tours add climate to the story, exploring relevant themes such as energy, industry, food, invention or protest, providing an option for a tour they can offer to their visitors.
+Museums+Climate tour: As an alternative or after the pop-up museum we can work with organisations to create a tour script for their museum, heritage site or town.
+The tours add climate to their story, on relevant themes such as energy, industry, food or inventions.
+A script then provides an option to offer to visitors or groups.

 Digital museum: We’re developing an expanding digital presence.
 We are gathering collections of climate music, art, design and information resources, using Pinterest.
 We are running social campaigns, and pointing to relevant resources and collections held by climate campaign groups and museums.

 Advocacy: Founder Bridget McKenzie is playing a role in UK-wide and international initiatives furthering the role of culture in climate action, regenerative economies and integrating environmental and social justice.
 A key project currently is inviting cultural workers to declare a climate and ecological emergency #CultureDeclaresEmergency